avantec-iot/avantec-thingsboard/docs/usage/ta65-fc-manual.rst

 Feature List
 =============

-* Voltage supply: 230Vac
+* Voltage supply: 230V AC
-* Temperature display in oC or oF
+* Temperature display in °C or °F
-* Temperature measurable range : 0 – 50 C
+* Temperature measurable range : 0 - 50 °C
 * 2-pipe system
 * Manual changeover or Autochangeover can be selected
 * Selection of Heat/Cool